Elemental Diet Powder Recipes for After Your Gut Reset

 Importantly, these are different from other meal replacement shakes you’ve likely seen on the market, like Ka’Chava, which is more of a protein shake and is not pre-digested.

-Elemental diet shakes with a palatable taste and texture are usually semi-elemental.
+Elemental diet shakes with a palatable taste and texture are technically semi-elemental.
 This means that rather than being completely broken down, they are usually:

 - Made with whey or hydrolyzed whey protein (chains of amino acid chains that are still easily broken down without taxing digestion) 1.

-- Include medium-chain triglycerides (MCTs) for easy fat absorption.
+- Inclusive of medium-chain triglycerides (MCTs) for easy fat absorption.

 - Formulated with rapidly absorbed carbohydrates like maltodextrin or a mix of simple sugars.